 Golden Pothos, also called Devil’s ivy, are the most commonly seen houseplants.
-They are forgiving, require low maintenance, and don’t have specific requirements for light, watering, or fertilization.
-And not just growing them is easy, propagating them is easier too.
-Let’s find out in detail below!
+They are forgiving, require low maintenance, and don’t have a specific need for light, watering, or fertilization.
+And not just growing them is easy; propagating them is easier, too.
+Let’s find out How to Propagate Pothos in detail below!

 Before starting with pothos propagation, it is important to know a few essential points:

 - Pothos can be propagated both in water and soil.

 - For propagating in both mediums, you need a healthy 4-6 inches long cutting with 1-2 nodes and a small pot, a glass jar, or any other creative container.

 Learn How to Grow Any Pothos Plant